SLAment/Genomics/README.md

 - `tbl2gff.py` - Experimental little script to transform a tbl file, like the one produced by `MFannot4ncbi.py`, into a gff3 file.

 - `TideCluster2RM.py` - Script to process the output of TideCluster (`tarean_report.tsv` and `trc_superfamilies.csv`) into a repeat library compatible with RepeatMasker.
-The superfamilies are optional, and they get added as  `TRCxx#Satellite/sfY` for a xx family that belongs to a Y superfamily.
+The superfamilies are optional, and they get added as  `sfY__TRCxx#Satellite` for a xx family that belongs to a Y superfamily.